linux-surface/surface-aggregator-module/README.md

 ### Controlling the dGPU Power State

-The easiest way to change the dGPU power state is to use the [surface](https://github.com/qzed/linux-surface-control) command line utility.
+The easiest way to change the dGPU power state is to use the [surface][surface-control] command line utility.
 With it installed, simply run `sudo surface dgpu set <state>` where `<state>` is either `on` or `off`.
 Alternatively, the dGPU power state can be accessed via its sysfs attribute
 ```